WordPress Plugins: How to Keep Them Updated

 Furthermore, click on ‘Enable Automatic Updates’ at the Easy Updates Manager below the Plugins section.
 Do this for the plugins that you wish to be updated automatically.

 In the end, you’ll soon realize as a website owner that there’s more to having a website for personal or commercial use.
-You are required to keep your website working and updated.
+You are required to keep your website working and up to date.
 It’s frustrating for visitors to deal with a website that doesn’t work and function as expected.

 For commercial websites, it is very important to provide your visitors with a safe experience when interacting with your website.
 Establishing a secure website is actually part of Google’s Quality Guidelines, else Google can blacklist your site or tag it as hacked in the SERPs.